 1. Always carry a hard and soft copy of your documents

 One of the best things you can do while travelling is to carry both a hard and soft copy of your important travel documents.
 Carrying just a soft copy is convenient, but what if your phone or tablet dies and you can’t find an outlet?
 On the other hand, if you just carry a hard copy and you lose it and it gets ripped or stained, that will also pose a problem for you.
 That’s why carrying both ensures that you always have a backup no matter what the situation is.

 2. Set up a virtual mailbox

 Setting up a virtual mailbox works to your benefit in many ways.
-For people who don’t know what a virtual mailbox is, this service allows you to access all your physical mails from an online platform.
-It delivers high-quality scans of your business or personal postal mails for you to read from anywhere in the world.
+For people who don’t know what a virtual mailbox is, this service allows you to access all your physical mail from an online platform.
+It delivers high-quality scans of your business or personal postal mail for you to read from anywhere in the world.

 This service is great because it ensures that no matter where you are in the world, you’ll still be able to keep track of all your important emails so that you never miss anything.
 For more information on setting up a virtual mailbox, visit https://physicaladdress.com/.

 Although it might sound like an obvious point, you’d be surprised how easy it is to get this wrong!
 Always remember to pack the right kind of clothes.
 To start with, consider the weather in the country or city you’re visiting.
 You can do some research prior to travelling to see what the weather is like at that time of the year, especially if it’s an unfamiliar place.